guilhermeCoutinho/ifood-order-history/readme.md

 ## Usage

 ### Authenticating
-You will need to authenticate with a browser first.
-I didnt figure out a way to do this without a browser yet.
+You will need to authenticate with a browser first because of Okta.
+Maybe I figure a way to trigger the ifood auth popup from the terminal some day.
 So the idea is to copy the authentication token request from the developer options and run it.
 I choose to do it with curl.
 The image should illustrate this.

 After that, [paste the authentication token here](https://github.com/guilhermeCoutinho/ifood-order-history/blob/master/constants.go#L8)